nealol/lilith-docs/README.md

 # Lilith Documentation

 Welcome to the new and improved Lilith documentation!
 Here you can find guides and references for usage of every part of Lilith.
+If you have further questions, please feel free to contact a staff member.

 ## Features